s-estay/learning-rust/README.md

 ### Shadowing
 - Definition : declare a new variable with the same name as a previous variable
-- By using let, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed
+- By using `let`, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed
 ```rust
 fn main() {
   let x = 1;